brhamon/astro/README.md

 # astro

-The astro project seeks to help programmers new to vector astronomy obtain current, accurate ephemris data; and create a platform-compatible data file.
+The astro project seeks to help programmers new to vector astronomy obtain current, accurate ephemeris data; and create a platform-compatible data file.
 Once the ephemeris and library are built, small sample applications are included to verify correctness and demonstrate the library's